michael2012z/BitBible/markdown/Etheridge/files/1John.md

 17. And in this is his love perfected with us, that openness of face we might have in the day of judgment; because that as He was, so also we are in this world.

-18. Fear in love is not: but perfect love hath cast out fear, because fear is in terror.Bequento, In periculo.- SCHAFF.
-Root, Quenat, vitavit, extimuit vehementer.
-Fabricius has in perturbatione.
-He who feareth is not perfect in love.
+18. Fear in love is not: but perfect love hath cast out fear, because fear is in terror.

 19. We then will love Aloha, because he hath first loved us.